ColtThomas/coltthomas.github.io/projects/personal/dsp/LED_Strip/README.md

 -Xilinx Nexys2 Development Board

 ## Notes for the 3008 ADC
-- Vdd: Power supply. set to 5V
+- Vdd: Power supply. set to 5V (3.3V also acceptable)
 - Vref: Max imput voltage to ADC.
-Set to 5V for audio
+Set to 5V for audio (3.3V also acceptable)
 - Fsample: 200 ksps
 - Fclock: 18*Fsample